elifesciences/lens/README.md

 - Updated Manual and About document
 - Mark `deceased` contributors
 - Include ORCID on author cards
-- Display group members of a person group on the group's card
+- Display members of a person group on the group's card
 - Consider present address of a contributor
 - Display reviewing editor
 - Support for `<named-content>` elements